Using less of the Colorado River takes a willing farmer and $45 million in federal funds

 Funk now works as senior counsel and director of water resources at the nonprofit Theodore Roosevelt Conservation Partnership.
 The group receives funding from the Walton Family Foundation, which also funds a portion of Colorado River coverage from KUNC and The Water Desk.

-Cullom, executive director of the agency that runs the SCPP, disputed the idea that it is intended to help correct the river's supply/demand imbalance, which he said is the fault of the Lower Basin.
+Cullom, executive director of the agency that runs the SCPP, pushed back on the idea that it is intended to help correct the supply/demand imbalance on the river, which he said is the fault of the Lower Basin.

 Of all the challenges in setting up a program such as this — funding, pricing, calculating water saved, getting the word out — the biggest may be the attitudes of water users themselves, some of whom have a deep-seated mistrust of the federal government.
 Like Hagenstein, all of the water users that Aspen Journalism and KUNC interviewed for this story said financial reasons were the biggest driver behind their participation in the SCPP.